mnblanco/R4DSSolution/_build/import.md

 <div class="answer">

-UTF-8 is standard now, and ASCII has been around forever.
+UTF-8 is standard but ASCII has been around for sometime.

 For the European languages, there are separate encodings for Romance languages and Eastern European languages using Latin script, Cyrillic, Greek, Hebrew, Turkish: usually with separate ISO and Windows encoding standards.
 There is also Mac OS Roman.